 Damage from this insect is superficial and control is not usually necessary on established box hedges or topiary plants that are going to be clipped.

-Regular clipping helps remove affected parts of the plant.
+- Regular clipping removes affected parts of the plant

-If damage is serious to plants that need to grow larger they can be sprayed with insecticide.
+- Pesticides are unusually not needed to control this insect, only if damage is serious to plants that need to grow larger should any treatment be considered

 - Organic sprays, such as natural pyrethrum (e.g. Bug Clear Gun for Fruit & Veg, Neudorff Bug Free Bug and Larvae Killer), fatty acids (e.g. Solabiol Bug Free, Doff Greenfly & Blackfly Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control, Bug Clear for Fruit and Veg) can give good control of suckers.
 These pesticides have a very short persistence and so may require reapplication to keep sucker numbers in check.
 Plant oil and fatty acid products are less likely to affect larger insects such as ladybird adults